sebsjames/mathplot_imgui/README.md

-# A mathplot example with an ImGui frame to set options
+# A mathplot example with a Dear ImGui frame to set options

-This example project demonstrates how you can write and build a program that uses [mathplot](https://github.com/sebsjames/mathplot) as a library along with a little ImGui frame to set (and act on) options for the visualization.
+This example project demonstrates how you can write and build a program that uses [mathplot](https://github.com/sebsjames/mathplot) as a library along with a little Dear ImGui frame to set (and act on) options for the visualization.

 This project is just one `CMakeLists.txt` file containing the commands